ahans30/Binoculars/README.md

 ### Installation

 To run the implementation of Binoculars, you can clone this repository and install the package using pip.
-This code was developed and tested with Python 3.9.
+This code was developed and tested on Python This code was developed and tested with Python 3.9.
 To install the package, run the following commands:

 ```bash